-Additional guidance for Section D can be found in the AN and CAN Code Implementation Guide and Appendices.
+Additional guidance for Section D2 can be found in the AN and CAN Code Implementation Guide and Appendices.

-Compliance with this section will be indicated through a valid filing with the Chief Inspector of Explosives, Natural Resources Canada.
+Compliance with this section will be indicated through valid filing(s) of required notifications through ECCC online reporting application.

 SECTION E - TRAINING